-Overall, both providers are equal in TCP mode, in UDP mode NordVPN is faster with downloads, and WireGuard didn’t even work for PIA.
-So, it’s pretty clear that NordVPN not only proved that it’s faster but also has fewer connectivity issues.
+Overall, both providers are equal in TCP mode, in UDP mode NordVPN is faster with downloads, and WireGuard works better with NordVPN.
+All in all, it’s pretty clear that NordVPN is faster and also has fewer connectivity issues.

 Netflix and streaming performance